-The Priest and Preacher will greet people at the door.
-Feel free to take a moment to introduce yourself to the clergy, telling them where you’re from and your name.
+The Priest will greet people at the door.
+Feel free to take a moment to introduce yourself to the Father Rick, telling him where you’re from and your name.
 If you wish more information about the church at that time you may arrange a visit or an interview with the Priest.

 There is hospitality offered after church in Room 6 (follow the crowd) during the regular church season or outside in the breezeway in the summer months.
 Everyone is welcome.
 Others will welcome you to COR.
 We are delighted to have you with us!